ubirch/ubirch-client-go/README.md

 ## Identity Initialization

+The UBIRCH client is able to handle multiple cryptographic identities.
+An identity has a universally unique identifier (UUID), private and public key, and an auth token.
 Before signing requests can be processed, an identity has to be initialized.

 The initialization consists of three parts:

 - key generation (ECDSA)
 - public key registration at the UBIRCH backend